 This was well timed, as I found myself repeatedly bumping into two different Heidis during the course of the day’s stretch from Viana to Navarette and it made me wonder whether there were any differences in our perspective of the experience.

 Heidi 1 is a 71-year-old German widow and a two-time veteran of the Camino, while Heidi 2 is walking for the first time with her partner Bendt, from Denmark.

 Neither thought that there were really any differences at all, but both agreed that it would have been highly unlikely that they’d have been able to tackle it until quite recently.

-The mediaeval experience would have been almost exclusively male, from what I understand, but now it’s almost exactly 50:50.
+The medieval experience would have been almost exclusively male, from what I understand, but now it’s almost exactly 50:50.

 It was also good to catch up with Helen from Germany, who I last saw near Pamplona, who was now being accompanied by her mother.

 One of the best aspects of walking in nature at an early hour is that you notice things that might’ve passed you by before – the horizontal ant trails that cut the path at frequent intervals, for one.

 I’m doing my best to make sure that I don’t tread on the little creatures as they struggle on with a leaf or a bit of twig for their compost heaps.

 This means looking up and down and around all the time, and I feel that I’m taking in so much more of my environment than before.